Your Legacy Is What You Leave for Others. What Is Yours?

 We have professional obligations to make sure our advice stays appropriate for your situation.
 But we can only do that if we know when your situation changes.
 By keeping us informed, you're not just helping us do our job—you're protecting your own interests.

-Farm and ranch families face planning challenges that most advisors don't understand.
-Seasonal cash flow, land transfers, equipment financing, and keeping the operation in the family for another generation require specialized knowledge and long-term thinking.
+Farm and ranch families in Alberta face unique challenges when it comes to estate planning and farm succession.
+Many advisors don't understand the complexities of seasonal cash flow, land transfers, equipment financing, and the crucial goal of keeping the operation in the family for another generation.
+Our specialized knowledge addresses these multi-generational farm transfers, ensuring your agricultural estate planning is comprehensive and effective.

-We know your busy seasons.
-We won't call during calving or harvest.
-We understand that your business and personal finances are deeply connected.
-We respect that decisions about land and legacy involve the whole family, sometimes multiple generations.
+We understand your busy seasons; we won't call during calving or harvest.
+We recognize that your business and personal finances are deeply connected, and our tax planning for farmers helps optimize both.
+We respect that decisions about land and legacy preservation involve the entire family, often spanning multiple generations, to secure your future.

 Farm Succession Planning